djbpitt/plot/bezier/README.md

 ## Bézier curves and SVG

-The SVG `<path>` element describes the shape of the spline by recording the four control points for each cubic Bézier curve segment (and the three for each quadratic Bézier curve segment) that make up the spline.
-The challenge, then, is to place the control points, that is, to determine their location, angle, and length.
+The SVG `<path>` element can describe the shape of the spline by recording the four control points for each cubic Bézier curve segment (and the three for each quadratic Bézier curve segment) that make up the spline.
+The input supplies the points on the spline, which means that the challenge is to place the control points, that is, to determine their location, angle, and length.

 ## Berkers’s method and Embry’s adjustments

 ### Berkers’s method

-Berkers’s method for plotting Bézier curves, which is that starting point for our implementation in XSLT below, is as follows:
+Berkers’s method for plotting Bézier curves, which is the starting point for our implementation in XSLT below, is as follows:

 1. Plot a line graph the connects the points with line segments.
-3. Superimpose secondary line graphs that connect alternating points, e.g., connecting *X<sub>1</sub>Y<sub>1</sub>* to *X<sub>3</sub>Y<sub>3</sub>*, *X<sub>2</sub>Y<sub>2</sub>* to *X<sub>4</sub>Y<sub>4</sub>* etc. (we use one-based counting, as is appropriate for XPath).
+3. Superimpose secondary line graphs that connect alternating points, e.g., connecting *X<sub>1</sub>Y<sub>1</sub>* to *X<sub>3</sub>Y<sub>3</sub>*, *X<sub>2</sub>Y<sub>2</sub>* to *X<sub>4</sub>Y<sub>4</sub>*, etc. (we use one-based counting, as is appropriate for XPath).
 These are the joining lines described above.
 4. Get the lengths of the joining lines.
-(Use the Pythagorean theorem, where the distances between the two X values and the two Y values of the endpoints are the lengths of the legs, that is, the sides adjacent to the right angle, and the line between the points is the hypotenuse.)
+(Use the Pythagorean theorem, where the distances between the two X values and the two Y values of the endpoints are the lengths of the legs, that is, the sides adjacent to the right angle, and the line between the points, the joining line, is the hypotenuse.)
 5. Divide the original distances between the X points and the Y points by the length of the hypotenuse to get the unit vectors.
 Call these `$unitX` and `$unitY`.
 6. The two normals (endpoints of a perpendicular unit vector) are `-$unitY, $unitX` and `$unitY, -$unitX`, which rotates the unit vector around its center by 90º.
 See <https://stackoverflow.com/questions/1243614/how-do-i-calculate-the-normal-vector-of-a-line-segment> for how this works.
 (As one of the comments there explains, no division is involved, which removes the risk of division by zero.)
 7. Determine the angles of the two anchor points.
 8. Set the lengths of the handles (by default) to 20% of the length of the joining line.
-9. Use the control points in an SVG `<path>` element, employing the `C` (*curve to*) command to create a spline.
+9. Construct an SVG `<path>` element, employing the `C` (*curve to*) command to create the cubic Bézier curves that make up a spline.

 ### Embry’s adjustments

 We then make three modifications to Berkers’s method, taken from Embry’s video tutorial:

 1. Berkers uses the `C` command to create a sequence of cubic Bézier curves from the first knot to the last.
 Because the first and last curves on the spline have only a single control point, Embry uses the `Q` command to create them as quadratic Bézier curves, using cubic curves for all of the other spline segments.
 1. Berkers sets the lengths of the anchors arbitrarily at 20% of the length of the imaginary joining line, so that both anchors coming out of a single knot are the same length.
-Embry explains how to set them at different lengths in a way that provides a smoother curve.
+Embry sets them at different lengths in a way that provides a smoother curve.
-2. Embry uses a *scaling factor* to control the curviness of the spline; this is added as an additional user-supplied parameter.
+2. Embry uses a *scaling factor* to control the curviness of the spline; we incorporate this as an user-supplied parameter.

 Berkers’s visualizations are created in PHP and Embry’s in JavaScript.
 The implementation below is in XSLT 3.0.